joshed-io/weeve/README.md

 ![weeve logo](https://raw.github.com/dzello/weeve/master/www/images/weeve.png "Weeve logo")

-A weeve is an interleaved stream of a set of Twitter users.
+A weeve is Twitter timeline sharing in a group.
 See one in action here:

 [http://weeve.dzello.com/](http://weeve.dzello.com/)

+Read more about weeve on my blog - ["weeve - HTML5 Twitter uber-streaming powered by Firebase, Keen IO, and Singly"](http://blog.joshdzielak.com/blog/2012/12/24/weeve-html5-twitter-uber-streaming-powered-by-firebase-keenio-and-singly/).

 ### Background

 weeve is a tiny open source experiment made during re-allocated winter break family time by [@dzello](https://twitter.com/dzello).

-This repository contains an app that allows users to participate in a weeve.
-It includes:
+weeve includes:

 * OAuth authentication - "Sign in with Twitter"
-* Real-time -  Tweets appear instantly across all clients
+* Real-time sync - Tweets appear instantly across all clients
-* Persistence - A history of up to 100 tweets is shown to new users
+* Persistence - A history of up to 50 tweets is shown to new users
 * Detailed analytics - Charts and graphs that show who's weeving and who's tweeting

 Best of all, this app **requires no server**.
 It's just HTML, JavaScript, and CSS, all done right in the browser.